pslabunibo/jaca-android/README.md

 ## Quick Guide

-See the [Wiki](https://github.com/pslabunibo/jaca-android/wiki) related to this repository for all information on how to include and use JaCa-Android in your Android projects.
+See the [Wiki](https://github.com/pslabunibo/jaca-android/wiki) related to this repository for all information on use JaCa-Android in your Android projects.

+To let your Android project accessing the JaCa-Android library, chose one of the following options.

 ### OPTION 1 - Import JaCa-Android via Maven Central